Brandontam29/MontReal/README.md

 MontReal is a web discussion platform about the city of Montreal.
 It allows users to view and talk about different topical threads that can  be filtered from a search box.
 Furthermore, users can also create and manage their profile.

 Features include:
-  - Signup/Login system
+  - Signup / Login system
   - Profile viewing and modifying own profile
   - Thread browsing
   - Thread creation
-  - Comment/Reply system
+  - Comment / Reply system

 ### View Project ###
 You can watch the demo via this link: https://youtu.be/bkN1knTOLVg